itplr-kosit/validator-configuration-xrechnung/docs/development.md

 This repository contains an ANT `build.xml` which allows downloading all necessary tools and artefacts for creating this validator configuration for XRechnung.
 It also allows testing the configuration against a few UBL and UN/CEFACT documents and creates a release zip file.

+## System Requirements

+### Java

+The build itself requires **Java 11 or later**.
+This is imposed by the KoSIT Validator (v1.6.0+), which is downloaded automatically during testing.
+Validator v1.6.0 was compiled for Java 11 (class file version 55.0) and will not run on Java 8.

+If you cannot upgrade to Java 11, you can temporarily use Validator v1.5.x instead.
+See [Using a different Validator version](#using-a-different-validator-version) below.

 ## Dependencies overview

 ### Compile time